ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This message must contain the error type (see the appendix) and the course of action indicated by the severity level.
 Typicaly, the action taken will be the immediate termination of the session.

-- messageType REQUIRED.
-It MUST be the value urn:ietf:satp:msgtype:error-msg.
+- messageType REQUIRED: It MUST be the value urn:ietf:satp:msgtype:error-msg.

 - sessionId REQUIRED: This is the current session in which the error pertains.